Suggested Hymns from HymnSite.com

 This week's featured hymn by John Greenleaf Whittier is the ending theme of a longer poem titled The Brewing of Soma.
 Soma was an intoxicating drink prepared and used by Hindus, producing what has been called "sacred madness" and "a storm of drunken joy."
 After revealing the futility of seeking God through inebriation with Soma, Whittier confessed that sometimes, "We brew in many a Christian fane the heathen Soma still."
 Then he implored God with the lines that open the stanzas that we sing still today.

-Whittier could see the energy that people were using still to fool themselves about God and draw closer to Him.
+Whittier could see the energy that people continued using to fool themselves about God and draw closer to Him.
 He saw the rules and rites that we adopt to follow our own misguided paths.
 And he saw that, just like the young boy Samuel, we must listen to God; like the disciples, answer the Lord's call; like Christ, kneel in silence and know God's love.
 Read these words as your own prayer.

 1. Dear Lord and Father of mankind,